rontarrant/gtkDcoding/docs/_posts/2019-07-23-0055-mvc-viii-dynamically-loading-a-treeview.md

 	</div>
 </div>

 This time we’re going to dynamically load the `TreeView` with a list of all fonts available on your computer.
 We’ll use `PgFontDescriptions` (*Pango* fonts) so we can play with not just the names, but the sizes, styles, and weights.
-And on top of that, we’ll use a bit of math to italicize, bold, and change the size of the fonts so we can also render the font names so every font in the list isn't rendered in the same size, weight, and style.
+And on top of that, we’ll use a bit of math to mix things up and give the list some variety.

 ## A Note for Windows Users